WalletScrutiny/WalletScrutinyCom/_android/com.lxd.java_websocketclient.md

 ## Verdict

 As a cryptocurrency derivatives exchange that holds 99% of funds in cold storage, CoinFlex is a **custodial** service.
-However, due to the registration seemingly not functioning since October last motnh, we will also classify this as **defunct.**
+However, due to the registration seemingly not functioning since October last month, we will also classify this as **defunct.**